 According to Ayurveda, it is considered acrid, cooling and alexipharmic.
-Phyllanthus niruri capsules are useful in thirst, bronchitis, leprosy, anemia, urinary discharge, asthma and as a diuretic.
+Phyllanthus niruri capsules are useful in thirst, bronchitis, leprosy, anemia, urinary discharge, asthma and acts as a diuretic.
 It also improves immunity.

 Botanical name - Phyllanthus niruri